sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 Intro to NN https://www.kdnuggets.com/2016/11/quick-introduction-neural-networks.html

 ### Intro
 Neural Networks takes input features, automatically identifies hidden features from input and finally generates the output.
-It is inspired by the way biological neural networks in the human brain process information.
+It is inspired by the way biological neural networks in the human brain process information. <br/>
-Def: A computing system made up of a number of simple, highly interconnected processing elements, which process information by their dynamic state response to external inputs
+Def: A computing system made up of a number of simple, highly interconnected processing elements, which process information by their dynamic state response to external inputs <br/>
+Neural neworks are typically organized in layers.
+Layers are made up of a number of interconnected 'nodes' which contain an 'activation function'.
+Patterns are presented to the network via the 'input layer', which communicates to one or more 'hidden layers' where the actual processing is done via a system of weighted 'connections'.
+The hidden layers then link to an 'output layer'

-### Computational Time - Activation Function
+### Computational Time - Activation Function <br/>
 * A neuron/node/Unit will take an input, apply some activation function (non-linear) to it, and generate an output.
 * The purpose of the activation function is to introduce non-linearity into the output of a neuron.
 This is important because most real world data is non linear and we want neurons to learn these non linear representations.
 * Activation function plays an important role in computational time.